kmwtechnology/lucille/doc/site/content/en/docs/architecture/components/document/overview.md

 ## Serialization

 Documents serialize to and from JSON.
-In Kafka-distributed mode, Documents flow between components as JSON bytes.
+In distributed mode, Documents flow between components as JSON bytes.
 The `id` and `run_id` are always included.

 ```java
 String json = doc.toString();